Explanation Generation for Contradiction Reconciliation with LLMs: Analysis

 \subsection{Qualitative analysis}

-We present qualitative examples of LLM-generated explanations in Table \ref{tab:qual_analysis} to illustrate the different strategies, strengths, and failure modes exhibited by the models on this task.
+We present qualitative examples of LLM-generated explanations in Table \ref{tab:qual_analysis} to illustrate models' different strategies, strengths, and failure modes.

 A strategy that models use to reconcile contradictions is to \textbf{consider potentially relevant but unstated contexts}.
-In Example 1, the core contradiction between the premise and hypothesis is that torches and fires are not included in the list of items sold by vendors. gpt-5.2 successfully reconciles this by considering the temporal context, framing the torches and fires not as merchandise but as functional accessories to illuminate the stalls ``\textit{as evening falls}''.
-Another strategy, as illustrated by Example 2, is to \textbf{consider different possible interpretations of the premise or hypothesis}. gpt-5-mini generates a successful explanation by interpreting ``\textit{success}'' to mean in terms of the overall objective of the invaders.
-Likewise, in Example 4, the model interprets ``\textit{semifinals are set}'' to mean only the ``\textit{matchups}'' (who is playing against whom) are confirmed but not the actual match dates.
+In Ex.
+1, the core contradiction between the premise and hypothesis is that torches and fires are not included in the list of items sold by vendors. gpt-5.2 reconciles this by considering the temporal context, framing the torches and fires not as merchandise but as functional accessories to illuminate the stalls ``\textit{as evening falls}''.
+Another strategy, as illustrated by Ex.
+2, is to \textbf{consider different possible interpretations of the premise or hypothesis}: gpt-5-mini generates a successful explanation by interpreting ``\textit{success}'' to mean in terms of the overall objective of the invaders.

-Interestingly, Qwen3-32B in Example 3 \textbf{introduces a coreference, interpreting the premise and hypothesis as referring to the same entity}, to reconcile the contradiction.
-While seemingly straightforward, the explanation is penalized for coherence by the judge models since the premise that ``\textit{Annette told me...}'' already implies that the explanation is not true (i.e. that Annette is \textit{not} a dog) given that dogs cannot speak in real life.
-By contrast, Qwen3-1.7B takes the opposite approach and \textbf{interprets the premise and hypothesis as referring to separate entities}.
-It explains the contradiction by further \textbf{pointing to a \textit{figure of speech} interpretation} of the hypothesis (i.e. that the dog provides evidence for the escape, e.g. by barking or leaving paw prints, not actually speaking).
+Interestingly, Qwen3-32B in Ex.
+3 \textbf{introduces a coreference, interpreting the premise and hypothesis as referring to the same entity}, to reconcile the contradiction.
+While seemingly straightforward, the explanation is penalized for coherence by the judges since the premise that ``\textit{Annette told me...}'' already implies that the explanation is false (i.e. that Annette is \textit{not} a dog) given that dogs cannot speak.
+Qwen3-1.7B takes the opposite approach and \textbf{interprets the premise and hypothesis as referring to separate entities}.
+It explains the contradiction by \textbf{pointing to a \textit{figure of speech} interpretation} of the hypothesis (i.e. that the dog provides evidence for the escape, e.g. by barking or leaving paw prints, not actually speaking).